INSTAGRAM MARKETING FOR YOUR TRADE SHOWS NEED NOT BE ALL ABOUT SPLENDOR AND CHARM.

 BECAUSE, THE STEPS LEADING TO YOUR EVENTS ARE DEFINITELY NOT SO.

-ENGAGE IN 'INCLUSE MARKETING'.
+ENGAGE IN 'INCLUSIVE MARKETING'.
 HIGHLIGHT YOUR PERFECT IMPERFECTIONS.

 On August 2, 2016, Instagram (the very popular micro-video communications distributor) launched 'Instagram Stories' that disappear after 24 hours.
 ANOTHER VERY IMPORTANT FEATURE — YOU CAN SEARCH STORIES BY LOCATION AND HASHTAG.